 “Thanks,” she said.

 “Are you okay?”
-Nick asked.
+Jack asked.

 “I’m fine,” Mary said.
 “Just a bit nervous, that’s all.”

-Nick led Mary to the ice.
+Jack led Mary to the ice.
 He entered first and offered his hand to help her onto the ice.
 She wouldn’t budge.